muhammad-avicena/algorithm-training/mathOperation/README.md

 ### Questions

-Create a function that accepts 0-n parameters and adds them together (or multiplies)
+Create a function that accepts 0-n parameters and adds them together (or multiplies).

 ```bash
 Input: 5